SylviaLe/Coin-Collector/README.txt

   + Class Leaderboard: INSTANCE VARIABLES:
                        file: name of the text file we are keeping the scores in.
                        data: reading the text file
-                       board: deleting the last place out of the leaderboard
+                       board: a list consisting of nested lists that contain name-score pairs inside
-                       name: ???
+                       name: Stores the name of the people currently exist in the board.

                  METHODS:
                      update